Impossible Creatures by Katherine Rundell

 Recommended for: ages 10-up

-A holiday in the remote Scottish Highlands with a grandfather he barely knows has no appeal for Christopher, but when called away on business his father refuses to leave him alone in London.
-Grandfather Frank is the only alternative, but the holiday looks like a long stretch of boredom.
-Until the very next day, when an animal cry of distress draws Christopher to the lake at the top of the hill behind Frank’s cottage–where he was expressly forbidden to go.
-He has a natural affinity for creatures, and they for him, but he never expected to pull a baby griffin from the lake.
+A holiday in the remote Scottish Highlands with a grandfather he barely knows has no appeal for Christopher, but when his father is called away on business, Grandfather Frank is the only alternative.
+The visit looks like a long stretch of boredom, until the very next day, when an animal cry of distress draws Christopher to the top of the hill behind Frank’s cottage.
+An area where he was expressly forbidden to go.
+Christopher has a natural affinity for creatures, and they for him, but he never expected to pull a baby griffin from the lake.

 His grandfather reluctantly supplies an explanation: